Employment of Non-U.S. Citizens

-The International Center is responsible for the approval of all employment related immigration application documents before submission to government agencies, and provides assistance to hiring units in applying for the proper employment related immigration status for faculty and staff.
+The International Center is responsible for the preparation and approval of all employment related immigration application documents before submission to government agencies, and provides assistance to hiring units in applying for the proper employment related immigration status for faculty and staff.

 - The International Center should be contacted for consultation and guidance concerning the appropriate immigration status before the extension of an offer of employment to a selected candidate who is not a U.S. citizen or Permanent Resident.

-- The International Center will prepare and file all employment related immigration petitions, including supporting applications, with the appropriate government agencies
+- The International Center will prepare and file all employment related immigration petitions, including supporting applications, with the appropriate government agencies.

-- The International Center may, after review and at its discretion, assign an immigration petition to outside immigration attorneys approved by the Office of General Counsel.
+- International Center may, after review and at its discretion, assign an immigration petition to outside immigration attorneys approved by the Office of General Counsel.
 The International Center will serve as the office of immigration record retention for all petitions filed by outside counsel.
 Deans, Directors and Chairs are responsible for signing process authorization forms and for designating signature authority for employment related immigration application documents to an appropriate individual in the hiring unit.

 - The hiring unit is responsible for the payment of legal fees, administrative costs, filing fees, and recruitment costs (when applicable) associated with all immigration petitions.
 These expenses may not be passed on to the foreign national.